terra-money/terrain/README.md

 To use the main branch of the Terrain repo on your local machine, do the following:

-1. Clone the repo:
+1. Clone the repo.

 ```
 git clone --branch main --depth 1 https://github.com/terra-money/terrain
 ```

-2. Navigate to the project folder:
+2. Navigate to the project folder.

 ```
 cd terrain
 ```

-3. Inside the project folder, install all necessary node dependencies:
+3. Inside the project folder, install all necessary node dependencies.

 ```
 npm install